Featured · client work

 The report does not include SEO rankings, because rankings move on a timeline that is not ours and because position six versus position four is often not what is costing the business leads.
 We report on organic traffic levels, because those are a downstream effect of rankings that we can actually see, but we do not pretend to be an SEO firm.

 The report does not include "engagement" metrics.
-Time-on-page is a tortured number — it goes up when people cannot find what they need as often as it goes up when they are interested.
+Time-on-page is a tortured number.
+It goes up when people cannot find what they need as often as it goes up when they are interested.
 Scroll depth is the same.
 We look at these during a tune-up if a number is refusing to move, but they are not part of the headline.

 The report does not include compliments.
 People sometimes email the business and say the new site is nice, or that it looks professional.
 The owner will tell us, and that is nice to hear, but it is not evidence of anything.
 A site that looks professional and does not generate leads is not a successful rebuild.